Anomalous decay rate of quasinormal modes in Schwarzschild-dS and Schwarzschild-AdS black holes: Scalar perturbations

-The behaviour of the other branch is showed in Fig. \ref{F2}.
-We can observe that this branch acquires a real part depending on the scalar field mass, see Table \ref{T2}.
-Thus, as it was observed all the frequencies are negative, which means that the propagation of scalar field is stable in this background.
+for $m^2> 3 \Lambda /4$, where $n_{dS}=0,1,2, \dots$.
+Note that, for massless scalar field the QNFs are purely imaginary; however, for $m^2> 3 \Lambda /4$, the QNFs acquire a real part.
+The behaviour of the fundamental dS modes is showed in Fig. \ref{F2} as a function of $mM$ for different values of the multipole number and $M^2 \Lambda=0.04$.
+We can observe that the modes of this family can acquire a real part depending on the scalar field mass, see Table \ref{T2}.
+This happens approximately for $mM \approx 0.17$ in Fig. \ref{F2}.
+Thus, as it was observed all the QNFs are negative, which means that the propagation of scalar field is stable in this background.
 Moreover, we can observe a faster decay when the parameter $\ell$ increases, and a faster decay when the scalar field mass increases until the QNFs acquire a real part after which the decay is stabilized.
 Also, the real part increases when the scalar field mass increases.
+Thus, for the range of mass considered, the longest-lived modes are always the ones with lowest angular number, and the anomalous behaviour is not observed for this family of modes.